Chiefs will start Nick Foles at QB vs. Jags, Alex Smith to be inactive

 Reid said Smith will practice this week with the scout team, and Reid presumes Smith will be ready to play again next week.

 “We’re worked out, he hasn’t had any symptoms there,” Reid said.
-“Everything’s positive, I just think it’s important that we just step back here and take a peek and see how he does this week and Nick will take it from there.”
+“Everything’s positive.”

 Smith said he agreed with the decision to reduce his workload this week and sit out Sunday.